 “You mean you know about Buddhism?”

 “I mean, I know about accepting everyone’s incarnations.”

-Jim looked into my eyes with an oddly profound gaze.
+Jim looked into my eyes with a profound gaze.
 “I know I am Avalokiteśvara,” he said.

 “Like I am.”